Utkagr/RTSMproject/regression/Twitter/README.md

     ## Multiple R-squared:  0.8547, Adjusted R-squared:  0.8547
     ## F-statistic: 1.361e+05 on 6 and 138854 DF,  p-value: < 2.2e-16

-As we can see,no features are rejected in the steps of backward-elimination method.
-Thus,we can conclude that our model will include all of the 6 variables. <br />
-Now,let's take a look at the coefficients and confidence intervals of the features.
+As we can see,no features are rejected in the steps of backward-elimination method.<br> Thus,we can conclude that our model will include all of the 6 variables.<br> Now,let's take a look at the coefficients and confidence intervals of the features.

 Coefficients
 ============